Ingennuis/utc-503/README.md

 - Choose a working space
 - Replace extension file
 - Replace spaces in file names
-- Change file names by incrmanted names (file_1, file_2 ... file_n)
+- Change file names by incremanted names (file_1, file_2 ... file_n, image_n, document_n, music_n, ...)
 - Sort files according to their extension, and put it in the right directory (ex : .png in /Image)

-### *Maybe will come soon :*

-- Option to compress files

-### To do :
-- Send output files to destination folder if not order.
-- Test the code
-- Print stats
+## Usage :

+usage: rename.py [-h] -p PATH [-d DESTINATION] [-s [SPACE_CHARACTER]] [-o] [-ext EXT EXT] [-r] [-v]

+optional arguments:
+  -h, --help            show this help message and exit -p PATH, --path PATH  path to your directory
+  -d DESTINATION, --destination-path DESTINATION
+                        choose a destination folder
+  -s [SPACE_CHARACTER], --space-replace [SPACE_CHARACTER]
+                        replace space by underscore or your choice -o, --order-files     organize files in folder acording to their type -ext EXT EXT, --ext-replace EXT EXT
+                        replace a choosen extension file by an other Usage : -ext [ext-to-replace] [replace-ext] -r, --rename          rename all files, file_1, file_2, ..., file_n | image_1...
+  -v, --verbose         show you what was done

+*The space-replace and ext-raplace are useless when the option rename (-r) is used*